 Lower Water Temperature Or Less Leaves

-Another option would be to share the tea with someone you enjoy spending time with or even split your tea session in two.
+Another option would be to share the tea with someone you enjoy spending time with or even split your tea session into two.

 Add An Extra Rinse